 Five ways to reduce Kubernetes costs

-Enterprises globally have been exploring ways to reduce Kubernetes costs over the last 18 months amid a period of significant price increases.
+Enterprises globally have been exploring ways to reduce Kubernetes costs over the last 18 months, as prices increase significantly for enterprise software.

-Used efficiently, Kubernetes offers a range of benefits for enterprises; from enhancing business productivity to streamlining application development and reducing friction for developers.
+Used efficiently, Kubernetes offers a range of benefits for enterprises: enhancing business productivity, streamlining application development, and reducing friction for developers to name a few.
 Price surges, however, mean Kubernetes could end up costing some businesses more than they bargained for.

 Research from Civo in early 2023 showed almost half of all developers have witnessed a year-on-year increase in spending on Kubernetes clusters, with some contending with a spending surge of up to 25%.